duizabojul/log-manager/README.md

 `npm run consolidator:stop` &rarr; Stop consolidator microservice.

+`npm run consolidator:minioTask` &rarr; Launch minio task : verify if logs stored in consolidator file system are old enough to be send on minio and upload them after sorting and formatting.

 `npm run test:start` &rarr; Start consolidator microservice and fake logs generator.

 `npm run test:stop` &rarr; Stop consolidator microservice and fake logs generator.

-`npm run stack:start` &rarr; Deploy stack

-`npm run stack:restart` &rarr; Restart all services except log-network

-`npm run stack:stop` &rarr; Stop stack

 ### Good to know

-You can scale ingestor microservice during runtime with following command : `docker service scale log-manager_ingestor=NB_CONTAINERS`
+You can scale up and down ingestor microservice during runtime with following command : `docker service scale log-manager_ingestor=NB_CONTAINERS`

 Because of the following `docker-compose.yml` configuration, the initial stack will deploy 6 containers of ingestor microservice (`replicas` value).
 If you update the ingestor during runtime, containers will be shutdowned and updated two by two (`parallelism` value), HAProxy will load-balance traffic on old version working containers and progressively redirect trafic on updated containers.
 In summary, you will not experience downtime of your ingestor microservice.